IvoKrugers/EssentialsAddin/README.md

 ## Installation

-Installation still has to be done by the "Install from File" functionality in `Preferences -> Extensions`.
-Releases are found [here](/Releases)
+1. Download `.mpack` file from [Releases](https://github.com/IvoKrugers/EssentialsAddin/releases)

+2. Go to the Extension manager via menu `Preferences -> Extensions` and use the "Install from File" button to install

-After installing from file in the extension manager, close Visual studio and re-open it.
+3. Close Visual studio and re-open it.

 The filter pad can be opened from the `Tools -> Essentials` or `View -> Pads` menu

+If you have a previous version installed, uninstall it first, close Visual studio and re-open the app before installing the new version.

 ## Authors